molinafororegon/website/README.md

 ## Contributing

 Want to contribute to our campaign website?
 Create an issue, be as detailed as possible, and our team will work with you on implementation.
-Or create a pull request.
+Or create a pull request (keep reading)

+### Pull Requests

+When submitting a pull request:

+1. Fork and clone the repo.
+2. Create a branch off of `master` and give it a meaningful name (e.g. `my-awesome-new-feature`) and describe the feature or fix.
+3. Open a pull request on GitHub.

 ### Running the site locally
 Jekyll comes with a live-reload feature so you can view your work without having to re-lauch.
 It's not the best live-reload feature and you might have to refresh a couple times for your modifications to catch up.